-MEGHAN COLLIER she, her, hers (Yoga Therapist 600hr, RYT 200hr, Reiki III, LCSW) is a Yogini, Reiki Master, and Psychotherapist located in Brunswick, ME.
-She completed her 200hr yoga teacher training with Yoga Muse School of Yoga, and her Reiki III with Anne Donnell.
-Meghan is a 600hr Yoga Therapist (Phoenix Rising Yoga Therapy) and is continuing her training towards her full certification with the International Association of Yoga Therapists (c-IAYT).
+MEGHAN COLLIER she, her, hers (Yoga Therapist 900hr, RYT 500hr, Reiki III, LCSW) is a Yogini, Reiki Master, and Psychotherapist located in Brunswick, ME, where she specializes in working with grief and trauma.
+She completed her 200hr yoga teacher training with Yoga Muse School of Yoga, her 300hr yoga teacher training with Phoenix Rising Yoga Therapy, and her Reiki III with Anne Donnell.
+Meghan is a 900hr Yoga Therapist (Phoenix Rising Yoga Therapy) and is in the process of obtaining her full certification with the International Association of Yoga Therapists (c-IAYT).
+Meghan completed her training with Wendy Black Stern and the Center for Somatic Grieving's 200hr Mindful Grieving Yoga Therapist program and is a Mindful Grieving Facilitator.
 Meghan is also a licensed psychotherapist who graduated with her Masters in Social Work and a Certificate in Applied Arts and Social Justice from the University of New England.
 Meghan is passionate about supporting people experiencing grief and loss and has engaged with many various trainings on the subject, in addition to her own personal experiences of grief.

+My journey with yoga begins like so many others...
 I began dabbling in yoga in college and created a more consistent practice beginning in 2014.
 What began as a personal physical and mental health journey turned into a love for yoga and Reiki, and a desire to share the benefits with everyone around me.
+This took years, but here we are!

 In 2016, I began my Master's program in social work and quickly discovered how the body is so often left out of mental health work.
 So, I got my certification as a yoga teacher with the intention of combining the two.
 To further my knowledge and desire to support people experiencing grief and loss get in touch with themselves and their bodies, I began my yoga therapy training in the spring of 2020.